 - The program will conclude with a meeting online attended by CODART representatives and those who have taken part in the program.
 This will produce an additional opportunity to exchange experiences and to expand the networks of all concerned.

 Registering as a mentor

-If you are thinking of registering as a mentor, we would expect you to fulfil the following criteria: you have a permanent appointment as a curator within a museum institution.
+If you are thinking of becoming a mentor, we would expect you to meet the following criteria: you have a permanent appointment as a curator within a museum institution.
 You have been working at the same museum for at least five years or have held the position of curator at several museums.
 In addition, you have curated several exhibitions.

 Registering as a mentee

 As a mentee you have not been working as a curator in the museum sector for very long.
 Junior curators or curatorial fellows are also welcome to register as mentees.
-Associate members of CODART are not eligible.
+Please note that you have to be a member of CODART to participate in the Mentoring Program, associate members of CODART are not eligible.

 If you have any questions or want to receive more information about the Mentoring Program, feel free to contact us at email@example.com.